briankoser/sfc-listeners-guide/episodes/0123-the-terror-by-dan-simmons-comes-to-amc-and-other-news.md

 # Listener Feedback

-{% timeLink podcast_file_url, '56:40' %} Listeners rave about "You Say You Want a Revolution?"
+{% timeLink {url:podcast_file_url, t:'56:40'} %} Listeners rave about "You Say You Want a Revolution?"
 Ben is put out and calls Brad Jorde, "Gordie".

 Koby made a Facebook page for his cat Kitty Radcliffe.